lip-realmax/3dProjector/README.md

 ## Remarks

 X11 development package needed to be installed

 ``
 sudo apt-get install xorg-dev
 ``
+Image viewer needed to be installed as well

+``
+sudo apt-get installl feh
+``

 ### Supervisor - Keeping the software running